A Samsung Galaxy S9 Review That’s Mostly Pictures Of Dogs

 Take two was pretty impressive.
 I was, indeed, eating beef fried rice.

 Bixby has me at about 347 calories for this lunch.
 I looked at the Panda menu.
-Bowls are 230-990 calories (wow, deeply unhelpful) and Shanghai Angus Steak is about 310 calories for each 5.4 oz serving.
-So, Bixby’s at least in the ballpark.
+Bowls are 230–990 calories (wow, deeply unhelpful) and Shanghai Angus Steak is about 310 calories for each 5.4-oz serving.
+So Bixby’s at least in the ballpark.
 But I don’t want my phone to come with pre-installed software that tells me things like this.

-The Samsung Galaxy S9 phones, like every Samsung device before them, are full of things I don’t need.
-The calorie counting app, the virtual makeup thing, creepy “AR emojis” I refuse to acknowledge in this review.
+The Samsung Galaxy S9 phones, like every Samsung device before them, are full of things I don’t need: the calorie-counting app, the virtual makeup thing, creepy “AR emojis” I refuse to acknowledge in this review.
 That extra stuff is what always makes me mad at Samsung.
-They ruin perfectly good hardware with super random software I don’t care to use.
+It ruins perfectly good hardware with super-random software I don’t care to use.

 And the hardware is really, really good.
-If you’ve held last year’s S8 or S8+, the S9 feels the same as that, which is to say, easy to hold (much more so than the Pixel 2, which seems wide and chunky in comparison).
+If you’ve held last year’s S8 or S8+, the S9 feels the same as that, which is to say easy to hold (much more so than the Pixel 2, which seems wide and chunky in comparison).
 The curved display is mind-bogglingly bright, and its bezels — the screen’s borders — are slightly smaller than before, making the display even more immersive.

 The S9’s only downfall is that it’s too glossy.
 By day two, its slippery black, mirrored surface turns from shiny to covered in fingerprints.
-But I’ve been living with a fingerprinty Galaxy S9 for a week and it hasn’t killed me yet.
+But I’ve been living with a fingerprint-y Galaxy S9+ for a week and it hasn’t killed me yet.

 Face unlock doesn’t work too well: Sometimes it recognizes me, sometimes it doesn’t, and it’s never clear why it succeeds or fails.

 When it fails, I rely on my trusty finger to do the job.
-But the fingerprint scanner is now an itty bitty rectangle (albeit an itty bitty square that’s easier to reach than last year’s scanner placement) and, after a week, I still can’t find it on my first try.
+But the fingerprint scanner is now an itty-bitty rectangle (albeit an itty-bitty rectangle that’s easier to reach than last year’s scanner placement) and, after a week, I still can’t find it on my first try.

 The battery’s fine.
 It lasted about a day and a half in my rigorous testing, which includes taking photos of other people’s dogs, infinite scrolling in every kind of feed, and listening to Spotify in the bathroom while I’m taking a shower, on max volume.
 The S9 does produce great sound, by the way, now that it’s 1.4 times louder than the S8.